Summary

 15 Minute(s)

-Go to slide 17.
-After student pairs have completed their rolls and recorded all data, instruct pairs to begin making predictions based on their data considering the scenarios below.
-These will be shared and explored further with the whole group during the Explain portion of the lesson.
+Go to slide 20.
+After student pairs have completed their rolls and recorded all data, instruct pairs to flip to the back of their handout and begin making predictions based on their data considering the scenarios below.

 "What might happen to the results if we continued to roll the dice another 10 times, 15 times, 100 times, etc.?
 What would you expect to happen to the sums?"